socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 Heavier suites can run nightly or on-demand.

-### WS6.8 — Independently audit pre-existing golden baselines for mathematical correctness
+### WS6.8 — Independently verify every algorithm's correctness, not just its self-consistency

-**Status: deferred until after the v3.7 release** — queued during the Katz/Bonacich work (2026-08) but explicitly postponed given the v3.7 release deadline; pick this up first thing once v3.7 ships.
+**Status: active priority (2026-09-22)** — originally queued during the Katz/Bonacich work (2026-08), deferred past v3.7.
+Two more real bugs found the same way since (#283, #286, both 2026-09) make this no longer a someday-audit: it's the standing bar every algorithm needs to clear.

 Goal:

 Golden baselines catch *regressions* (today's output differs from yesterday's), but say nothing about whether the *original* baseline was ever mathematically correct.
-Every baseline currently in `src/tools/baselines/` was accepted once, at dump time, without independent verification against a hand-computable ground truth.
+Every baseline currently in `src/tools/baselines/` was accepted once, at dump time, without independent verification against a hand-computable ground truth. **Every kernel/algorithm family should have at least one baseline independently verified against ground truth computed outside SocNetV** (by hand, or a short standalone script — never by re-deriving the expected value from SocNetV's own code) — not just a risk-based sample.
+A risk-based order (below) still decides which cases get done first; it no longer decides whether a case gets done at all.

-Motivating precedent: the Katz/Bonacich verification work this session (2026-08) caught two real bugs this way that ordinary regression testing had already been passing cleanly against its own (silently wrong) baselines:
+Motivating precedent — three separate incidents now, same failure shape each time: a bug baked into the very first implementation, invisible for years because every later golden run only ever checked self-consistency (today's output vs. yesterday's), never against an outside ground truth:

 - The `Matrix::powerIteration()` divide-by-zero substitution (`norm = 1`) leaking into the reported
-  `lambdaMax` on nilpotent (directed, cycle-free) matrices — every golden run agreed with itself, because the bug was baked into the baseline from the start.
+  `lambdaMax` on nilpotent (directed, cycle-free) matrices (2026-08, Katz/Bonacich work).
-- A stale-cache bug where a rejected alpha/beta silently short-circuited every later recompute — invisible to golden compares since each baseline is dumped once, not re-run with changing inputs.
+- A stale-cache bug where a rejected alpha/beta silently short-circuited every later recompute (2026-08, same work) — invisible to golden compares since each baseline is dumped once, not re-run with changing inputs.
+- `dijkstraSSSP()`'s tie-breaking bookkeeping not fully updated on a strictly-improved relaxation (#283, 2026-09) — inflated BC/SBC on any weighted network where a vertex is relaxed more than once.
+Dated to the original 2014 Dijkstra implementation.
+- Diameter tracked as a running max over relaxation *events* instead of each vertex's *final* distance (#286, 2026-09) — same 2014 origin commit as #283, same "vertex relaxed more than once" precondition, found only because a WS18 GUI-testing session happened to hand-verify a diameter value and it didn't match.

-Both were found only by hand-deriving expected values independently (plain Python, Gauss-Jordan elimination, no numpy) against small, deliberately-constructed test networks, then comparing against what the app actually produced — not by trusting the existing baseline as ground truth.
+All four were found only by hand-deriving or independently scripting the expected value against a small, deliberately-constructed test network, then comparing against what the app actually produced — never by trusting the existing baseline, and never by re-deriving the expected value from SocNetV's own algorithm (that would just re-confirm the same bug, not catch it).

-Suggested approach (risk-based, not exhaustive — see below):
+Approach:

-- Prioritize edge cases most likely to hide latent bugs, per the pattern above: directed + nilpotent/cyclic structure, isolates, self-loops, zero-weight edges, disconnected components, weighted + inverted-weight combinations, and any kernel that recently changed (`vertex_connectivity`, `connectivity`, `matrix` are the newest families and haven't had this treatment at all yet).
+- Prioritize edge cases most likely to hide latent bugs, per the pattern above: directed + nilpotent/cyclic structure, isolates, self-loops, zero-weight edges, disconnected components, weighted + inverted-weight combinations, any network where some vertex is relaxed more than once during Dijkstra (the exact precondition #283/#286 both needed), and any kernel that recently changed (`vertex_connectivity`, `connectivity`, `matrix`, `signed` are the newest families and haven't had this treatment at all yet).
-- For each flagged case, hand-derive the expected result independently (small enough networks that this is tractable by hand or a short verification script) and compare against the current baseline — not just against the app's current output, since the app could be self-consistently wrong.
+- For each kernel, hand-derive the expected result independently (small enough networks that this is tractable by hand or a short verification script) and compare against the current baseline — not just against the app's current output, since the app could be self-consistently wrong.
-- Where a baseline is found to be wrong, follow the same discipline used for the `powerIteration`
-  fix: confirm the fix is unambiguously correct, understand exactly what changes and why, get explicit sign-off before touching previously-"passing" baselines, then re-dump with a clear commit explaining what was wrong and how it was verified.
+- Where a baseline is found to be wrong, follow the same discipline used for the `powerIteration` fix and #283/#286: confirm the fix is unambiguously correct, understand exactly what changes and why, get explicit sign-off before touching previously-"passing" baselines, then re-dump with a clear commit explaining what was wrong and how it was verified.
-- Given the scope (9 kernel families, ~78 baseline files as of 2026-08), decide the audit's actual depth (representative sample vs. exhaustive vs. risk-based-only) when this is picked back up, rather than assuming exhaustive coverage is the goal by default.
+- Given the scope (9 kernel families, ~78 baseline files as of 2026-08, growing), this is incremental work threaded through ordinary development, not a single dedicated pass — every new algorithm/measure added from now on gets independent verification as part of landing it (see WS6's own Work Rules below), and existing kernels get worked through opportunistically in the risk-based order above.

 ### Open findings